lmserrano/production-ready-serverless-workshop/docs/Deviations-from-roadmap.md

   - Small note: on the GitHub Workflows templates related with Node, `node-version: 16` is presented without string, so we could also change the `node-version: '14'` to number format, although that's not necessary nor relevant
   - Other Important Notes:
     - Make sure that `aws-region: <REGION>` is set to the region you are using
     - Make sure that the Node version you are using matches everywhere.
-To avoid issues in CI/CD, I've added an `engine` field to the JSON, specifying the NPM and Node.js versions, and used the chance to update everything to Node.js 18
+To avoid issues in CI/CD, I've added an `engine` field to the JSON, specifying the NPM and Node.js versions.
+      - Note: I've attempted to update everything to Node.js 18 but then rolled back since it's not recommended because `aws-sdk` and its usage need to be updated accordingly (otherwise the sdk v2 needs to be packaged and provided together with the lambda functions)